ctross/DieTryin/README.md

  build_survey(path=path, pattern=".jpg", start=1, stop=3,
  	          n_panels=2, n_rows=4, n_cols=5, seed=1, ordered = sorted_ids)
 ```

 This builds a LaTeX file of the survey using the photo IDs.
 Individual IDs can be randomized by changing seed. n_panels indicates how many boards of photos will be made. n_rows and n_cols give how many rows and cols of photos will be included on each board.
 Now open the Survey folder and find the LaTeX file and PDF file of the survey.
-Edits to the LaTeX file can be made manually, or the header.txt file can be edited prior to running the build survey function (this is the prefered option).
-Print out several copies for each respodent and go collect some data!
-Write the number of coins/tokens placed by the focal on each ID in the photo aray.
+Edits to the LaTeX file can be made manually, or the header.txt file can be edited prior to running the build survey function (this is the preferred option).
+Print out several copies for each respondent and go collect some data!
+Write the number of coins/tokens placed by the focal on each ID in the photo array.

 A whole bunch of work is now done, but we still need to enter the data.
 For this, we run:
 ```{r}